-The named value 'Point' is a constructor function whose type corresponds to the declaration var p: Point = new Point(10, 20);
+The named value 'Point' is a constructor function whose type corresponds to the declaration

 '''

 var Point: {

 new(x: number, y: number): Point;

 origin: Point;

 };

 '''

 The context in which a class is referenced distinguishes between the class instance type and the constructor function.
 For example, in the assignment statement the identifier 'Point' in the type annotation refers to the class instance type, whereas the identifier 'Point' in the new expression refers to the constructor function object.